HumzaProfessional/VHDL-notes/CPLDs.md

 - Nonvolatile configuraiton storage (memort retains without power)

 #### Combinaiotnal loigcsl in CPLDS
-- All cobinaitonal logic can be represented as  sun-of-products
+- All combinational logic can be represented as  sun-of-products